luca1226/weather-app/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Assignment
+## Explanation

-I have created a angular app to retrieve data from the [Open Weather API](https://openweathermap.org/current).
-We have a APIService that retrieve the data from the API and the weather-component uses these data to show them to the user.
-The user can click on one of the weather component to have more details of this city with the next forecast hours.
+This little project shows us the weather of a city coming from [Open Weather API](https://openweathermap.org/current).
+By clicking on a city you can show the next 5 hours of forecast weather.
+You can as well add new city to watch their weather.

 ## Directory Structure